Château Sainte-Roseline - La Chapelle de Sainte-Roseline 2007

 Nose

-aromatic and refined, developing aromas of grapefruit, morello cherry, and strawberry
+aromatic and refined, with notes of grapefruit, morello cherry, and strawberry

-beautiful balance due to excellent natural acidity and the concentration of the harvest, which gives it length and complexity
+a beautiful balance resulting from its lovely natural acidity and the concentration of the harvest, which gives it length and complexity

 Serve